ibm-cloud-docs/solution-tutorials/vpc-transit2.md

    ```
    {: codeblock}

 If you were following along in part one some additional ingress routes were added to the transit ingress route table to avoid routing through the firewall-router.
-In this step these have been removed and the transit ingress route table has just these entries so that all incoming traffic for a zone is routed to the firewall-router in the same zone:
+In this step these have been removed and the transit ingress route table has just these entries so that all incoming traffic for a zone is routed to the firewall-router in the same zone (your **Next hop** addresses may be different):

 Zone|Destination|Next hop
 --|--|--